On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-creates a model structure on the category $\rmod{R}$ in which the fibrations and weak equivalences are the maps which become fibrations and weak equivalences in $\gspectra{G}$.
-When $R$ is commutative, the operation~\eqref{eq:39} satisfies the pushout-product and monoid axioms making $\rmod{R}$ into a symmetric monoidal model category. \end{thm}
+creates a model structure on the category $\rmod{R}$ in which the fibrations and weak equivalences are the maps which become fibrations and weak equivalences in $\ugspectra{G}$.
+When $R$ is commutative, the operation~\eqref{eq:39} satisfies the pushout product and monoid axioms making $\rmod{R}$ into a symmetric monoidal model category. \end{prop}

+Though not explicitly stated, the following formal result was surely known to the authors of~\cite{MR1734325} (see the proof of~\cite[Theorem~4.3]{MR1734325}.)

-\begin{cor} Let $f:R\to S$ be a map of equivariant $\ainfty$ algebras.
+\begin{cor} Let $f:R\to S$ be a map of equivariant associative algebras.
 The functors

 given by restriction and extension of scalars form a Quillen pair.
 If $S$ is cofibrant as a left $R$-module, then the restriction functor is also a left Quillen functor. \end{cor}